Student Information

 What if I can't interview in New York on the program date?
 Is there a virtual option?

-How many interviews can I request?
+How many applications can I make through ISIP?

-There is no limit to the number of interviews students may request from employers provided that the student's background matches the employer's requirements.
-If a student is selected by more employers than can be scheduled due to time conflicts, a student may not get every interview for which s/he has been selected.
+If a student is selected by more employers than can be scheduled during the virtual program or in-person program due to time conflicts, a student may not get every interview for which s/he has been selected.
 Students selected as pre-select or alternate candidates will have the opportunity to accept or decline those interview invitations prior to the system scheduling interviews.
-One interview schedule can accommodate 18 individual interviews during the course of the day.
-Each interview is twenty minutes long, with five-minute breaks in between to allow students to move between rooms.

 How many interviews will I receive?